 The Geography Department at Camp Hill provides a wide range of opportunities for the boys here at Camp Hill.
 In studying Geography, they develop a stronger understanding of the world around them and an ability to understand, appreciate and empathise with the issues facing both our local area and the wider world today.

-The department boasts a class set of laptops and a set of 16 iPads, along with interactive whiteboards in both rooms, a wide screen plasma TV and a fully digitised media library which can be accessed through a dedicated server.
-In addition to this the department also has its own library and subscribes to a range of journals.
+The department boasts a class set of 16 iPads, along with interactive whiteboards in both rooms, a wide screen plasma TV and a fully digitised media library which can be accessed through a dedicated server.
+In addition to this the department also has its own library with over 100 books aimed at GCSE and A-level students, along with subscribtion to a range of journals.
 Boys learn through a varied and diverse curriculum covering all aspects of physical and human Geography.

 Enrichment in Geography